equinor/eit-magnetic-rig/README.md

 # Magnetic Homing ROS2 Package

+**ARCHIVED**
+This repo is intended as a _proof of concept_ for drone vendors and other third parties to be inspired by and/or make it their own for their specific use case.
+It is _not_ in any way, shape or form production ready code, and will not be maintained.

+## Overview

 A _proof of concept_ for how one can simulate a subsea drone that home in on the magnetic field from a subsea docking station charge port.
 The main components are:
 - CNC rig - Repurposed to be the simulator where the toolhead is the drone (holds the charge connector) and the plate is the docking station with a charging port
 - Subsea charge connector (what the drone carry)
 - Subsea charge port (what the docking station provide)

-**ARCHIVED**: This repo is intended as a _proof of concept_ for drone vendors and other third parties to be inspired by and/or make it their own for their specific use case.
-It is _not_ in any way, shape or form production ready code, and will not be maintained.

-## Overview

 This project is a ROS2 package containing two nodes:
 1. **Magnetic Sensor Node**: Interacts with magnetic homing sensors to read magnetic strength values dynamically.